youweik2/polaris_auto_interface/README.md

 Home Page: https://publish.illinois.edu/robotics-autonomy-resources/

-We mainly use the e2 and e4 vehicle there.
+We primarily use the GEM e2 and e4 vehicles at the facility.
+For more information, please contact John at jmhart3@illinois.edu.
+Additionally, note that some hardware components in the vehicles have been updated, so make sure to follow the latest modifications.